shalomb/code-mgmt-best-practices/PITCHME.md

 ![IaaS - CiCd](src/images/cicd-pipeline.png)

 - Use of Support/Control VMs to do dev/hotfixing
-- While necessary, completely obviates the review/QA processes
+- Necessary but obviates the review/QA processes
-- Logged on as `dtadmin`
+- Has become the *de-facto* way of working

 ---